 The team has come up with the idea of lining the inside of the helmet with an inflatable air bladder composed of thin, flexible plastic.
 The two-pieced design will snap into the helmet via snap fasteners.
-Each air bladder will have a valve for inflation, which will be accessible through an opening in the
+Each air bladder will have a valve for inflation, which will be accessible through an opening in the back of the helmet.

 Advantages of this design include the fact that the air bladder will provide a wide range of sizing for different monkey heads, and be sufficiently lightweight.
-The bladder should be relatively cheap and easy to manufacture, while still providing sufficient stability to the helmet.
+The bladder should be relatively

+Concept 8 A bicycle pump would be used to inflate/deflate the air bladder for a custom fit. cheap and easy to manufacture, while still providing sufficient stability to the helmet.
 The air bladder configuration will be able to be sterilized and thus re-useable.
-Lastly, it should take a small amount of time to inflate the air bladder to the correct amount, thus increasing the ease with which the entire device is placed on the monkey's head.
+Lastly, it should take a small amount of time to inflate the air bladder to the correct amount, thus increasing the ease with which the entire device is placed on the monkey's head